Wasserstein Distributionally Robust Shallow Convex Neural Networks: Introduction

 Typically, as it is hard to guarantee NN out-of-sample performance over time and their performance may degrade (drift), the aforementioned techniques are combined in complex pre-deployment and post-deployment loops~\citep{stiasny2022closing} with tight MLOps (contraction of machine learning, software development, and operations) procedures for lifecycle management~\citep{kreuzberger2023mlops}.
-Good MLOps practices help monitor and assert, theoretically and empirically, the quality of ML models from training to deployment but require great computational infrastructure to be well implemented.
+Extensive MLOps practices help monitor and assert, theoretically and empirically, the quality of ML models from training to deployment, but require substantial computational infrastructures to be well implemented.
 Such infrastructures are not democratized in every sector, especially energy and healthcare.
 We present an example of a safe MLOps pipeline inspired by~\cite{stiasny2022closing} in Figure \ref{fig:deployMlOps}.
 A safe MLOps pipeline can be divided into three parts: (i) definition of initial conditions, (ii) hyperparameter optimization, and (iii) model verification.
 Initial conditions englobe the choice of dataset, ML model, hyperparameter tuning algorithm, and the definition of the hyperparameter search space.
 Hyperparameter optimization covers the typical training and validation phases: hyperparameters are chosen for each run to pre-process the training dataset and train the ML model, the trained model is then evaluated on the validation dataset, and different metrics are logged.
 This part ends when a stopping criterion is met, e.g., the maximum number of runs is reached.
 Finally, the best models in the validation phase are verified through post-training certification methods and evaluated on the testing dataset.
 If the performance expectations are not met by any model, initial conditions must be redefined.
 Otherwise, the best ML model can be deployed.
-Most of the computational burden stems from hyperparameter optimization.
-As such, there is a growing interest in designing complex predictive models with low-stochasticity training procedures, e.g., few hyperparameters and convex with respect to the weights, as well as lower data pre-processing requirements, e.g., by being distributionally robust.
-These models simplify the hyperparameter optimization phase and have more chance than standard models to meet the requirements of the verification phase.